How do you approach the controversy of Waite’s swapping the positions of Justice and Strength?

 Karma is a major spiritual law.
-It is the law of “cause and effect”.
-But it is not only physical, it is a metaphysical law; and it must be addressed somewhere in the Major Arcana.
+It is the law of “cause and effect” and thus it must be addressed somewhere in the Major Arcana.
 It is right here in “Justice“.

 (There is also self-karma; when the self-inflicting pain of the Devil is so strong that we transgress against ourselves.
 Profound martyrdom or suicide are examples.)

-The sphinx figure holding the sword atop the Wheel of Fortune is Justice.
-It touches the wheel and has the power to stop the wheel from turning.
+The sphinx figure holding the sword atop the Wheel of Fortune can be seen as Justice.
+It touches the wheel and has the power to stop the wheel from turning which is congruent with the law in operation at that crucial spot on the path.
 The invisible hand of God which turns the crank abides gracefully showing that this drama is Impersonally moved in essence.

 Paying karma successfully produces spiritual maturity, wisdom and psychic/spiritual Strength.
-Strength is the basis of conscious spiritual development on the physical plane, depicted by arcana XI through XXI.
+Strength is the basis of conscious spiritual development on the physical plane, depicted by arcana XI through XX.